klarasameh1/ShoppingApp-SprintsUp/README.md

-# 🛍️ ShoppingApp-SprintsUp
+# 🛍️ ShoppingApp

-A simple Flutter shopping app built as a final project for Sprints.
+A simple Flutter shopping app built as a final project for Sprints program then continued improving it .
 Browse products, view hot offers, and manage your shopping cart easily.

 ---